whoisrey/weniv-feschool/README.md

+# Practice
-# 001.html : Structuring the web with HTML
+## 001.html : Structuring the web with HTML
-# 002.html : how to add CSS files
+## 002.html : how to add CSS files